aosabook/500lines/same-origin-policy/doc/chapter.md

 The `extends` keyword introduces a subset, so the set `Client` of all clients, for example, is a subset of the set `Endpoint` of all endpoints.
 Extensions are disjoint, so no endpoint is both a client and a server.
 The `abstract` keyword says that all extensions of a signature exhaust it, so its occurrence in the declaration of `Endpoint`, for example, says that every endpoint must belong to one of the subsets (at this point, `Client` and `Server`).
 For a server `s`, the expression `s.resources` will denote a map from paths to resources (hence the arrow in the declaration).
 But as before, remember that each field is actually a relation that includes the owning signature as a first column, so this field represents a three-column relation on `Server`, `Path` and `Resource`.

-This is a very simple model of a server: it has a static mapping of paths to resources.
-In general, the mapping is dynamic, but that won't matter for our analysis.

 To map a URL to a server, we introduce a set `Dns` of domain name servers, each with a mapping from domains to servers:

 ```alloy